10 church signs that make people cringe

 10. Using outdated pop-culture

-If you wonder if a pop-culture reference is outdated, simply ask your youth group.
+Is your church sign passé?
+Again, consult your youth group.
 Example: "Wal-Mart is not the only savings place."

 What should a good church sign do?